How Long Can You Drive With Check Engine Light On?

 With the check engine light, your vehicle can also put be put into reduced engine power mode by the ECU to prevent further engine damage and allow you to drive the vehicle safely to your desired place.

-My favorite OBD2 scan tool is Bluedriver.
+My favorite OBD2 scan tool is Bluedriver to scan trouble codes stored in the engine’s memory.
 It is quite handy and affordable.
 You can connect it to your smartphone via Bluetooth.

-When the check engine light is on and is steady, just make sure that you’re not aggressively accelerating your vehicle and you should keep the speed of your vehicle under 50 miles/hour.
+You just need make sure that you’re not aggressively accelerating your vehicle and you should keep the speed of your vehicle under 50 miles/hour when check engine light is steady.
 If you’re driving on a highway, you should drive at a constant speed.
 Do not accelerate or brake too hard and suddenly.
 Moreover, take the turns smoothly while you’re driving your car with check engine light on.

 If the check engine light is red and flashing, you should immediately stop your engine and don’t drive anywhere.
 You can read my guide on check engine light flashing and car shaking to learn about the most common causes of a check engine light blinking.